Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 The vast majority of teaching will be in small groups, in seminars and tutorials, but you will also get the chance to meet everyone in your year in large lectures for the core modules.
-When possible we also take you out on field trips to historic locations or heritage sites for ‘hands-on’ learning.
-You will also undertake some structured activities online, allowing you to make the best use of your independent study time whilst developing essential digital skills.
+When possible, we also take you out on field trips to historic locations or heritage sites for ‘hands-on’ learning.
+You will also undertake some structured activities online, allowing you to make the best use of your independent study time while developing essential digital skills.

 You will be assessed through a wide range of coursework methods, all of which are designed not only to test your subject knowledge and language proficiency but also to allow you to develop and demonstrate skills that are essential for success after university.
 These may include essays, source analyses, literature reviews and oral presentations, but also reflective exercises, digital assignments including video essays, podcasts and other digital media, poster presentations and portfolios.
-We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

 Entry Requirements